web-apps-in-lisp/web-apps-in-lisp.github.io/content/building-blocks/flash-messages.md

   (ht:delete-session-value :flash))
 ```

-which means: after we have handled the current request, delete the `:flash` object from the session.
+which means: after we have handled a request, delete the
+`:flash` object from the session.

+{{% notice warning %}}

+If your application sends API requests in JavaScript, they can delete flash messages without you noticing.
+Read more below.

+An external API request (from the command line for example) is not
+concerned, as it doesn't carry Hunchentoot session cookies.

+{{% /notice %}}

 ## Render flash messages in templates